Let’s set some expectations about sobriety.

-Everyone’s sober journey is different, but the general consensus among the millions who suffer from this disease is that it’s a mixed bag.
+Everyone’s sober journey is different, but the general consensus among the thousands who have traveled this path is that it’s a mixed bag.

 And there are days that make you contemplate shoving a fist through the wall.
 Days that leave you paralyzed.
 Hair-tearing days that make you question the value of sobriety.